 At Hailsham Chambers we take data and cyber security very seriously.
 We have a range of protections in place to protect our IT systems and comply with the Cyber Essentials scheme.

 We want you to know that you can trust us with your information.
 This Privacy Notice describes the information we collect about you, how it is used and shared, and your rights regarding it.

 Our Privacy Notice is restricted to the personal data held by Hailsham Chambers as a data controller.

-Julian Picton QC, as Head of Hailsham Chambers, is registered with the Information Commissioner’s Office (ICO) as a Data Controller for the personal data held and processed by Hailsham Chambers.
+Julian Picton KC, as Head of Hailsham Chambers, is registered with the Information Commissioner’s Office (ICO) as a Data Controller for the personal data held and processed by Hailsham Chambers.
 The registered address is Hailsham Chambers, 4 Paper Buildings, Temple, London EC4Y 7EX, and the registration number is Z703206X.

 Individual members of chambers are data controllers in their own right and each member of chambers has an individual privacy notice that can be accessed via their profile pages on our website.